 IgA nephropathy – appears within a day or two after a URTI

 - Goodpasture’s syndrome – anti-GBM antibodies against basal membrane antigens

 - Vasculitic disorder – Wegener’s granulomatosis / Microscopic Polyangiitis / Churg Strauss disease

 Membranoproliferative glomerulonephritis – primary or secondary to SLE / Hepatitis B/C

-Henoch-Schönlein purpura – systemic vasculitis – deposition of IgA in the skin & kidneys
+Henoch-Schönlein purpura – systemic vasculitis – deposition of IgA in the skin and kidneys